mariyadavydova/robonyasha/README.md

-# robonyasha
+# Robonyasha on Arduino

-Custom code for Robonyasha (https://amperka.ru/product/robonyasha-iskra-js) on Arduino Uno
+Custom code for Robonyasha (https://amperka.ru/product/robonyasha-iskra-js) on Arduino Uno.